austingraham24/dm_helper/README.md

 The creature builder is almost online.
 Damage forms have been added and given a dice expression can calculate avg damage.
 Also, given flat damage and a dice type, the form can auto calculate a dice expression.

 ## Setup and Getting Started
-Before getting started you will need to install Node.js(https://nodejs.org/en/download/).
+Before getting started you will need to install [Node.js](https://nodejs.org/en/download/).
 Navigate to the project folder and run `npm install`.
 Once that is done run `npm start`.
 This will open a web browser window at localhost:3000

+## Using the Application
+Coming Soon!

 ## Authors
 * **Austin Graham** - *Initial Creator* - [austingraham24](https://github.com/austingraham24)